McCannLab/McCannLab.github.io/content/post/homogenOntario/index.md

 After selecting a meaningful set of species, we compared different aspects of the biodiversity.
 Overall, we found a surge in local diversity (a.k.a. α-diversity) and a drop in regional diversity (a.k.a. β-diversity).
 You may wonder what means, exactly.
-Well, we can understansontd these changes using a bakery analogy (a good one, at least for French people :laughing:).
+We can understand these changes using a bakery analogy (a good one, at least for French people :laughing:).
 Let's assume that in your home town, years ago, there were 3 bakeries: